yotiosoft/dptran-cpp/README.md

 ### for macOS & Linux

-To run, you need the following library.
+To run, you need the following library:

 - libcurl-devel

+To install dptran, run the following:

 ```bash
 $ git clone https://github.com/YotioSoft/dptran.git